Alex-Shen1121/Alex-Shen1121.github.io/content/_index.md

           date_start: '2022-07-04'
           date_end: '2022-09-19'
           description: |2-
-              Background: Design and implement the graph-based model for equipment anti-fraud, provide guarantee for financial risk control, and find out the potential black-ashes.
+              Background: Design and implement the graph-based model for equipment anti-fraud, provide guarantee for financial risk control, and find out the potential black market.

               Responsibilities include: